Goodideax/lstm-negtive/README.md

+#Experimental repository for LSTM
+The repository is for various experimental loss for the LSTM.
+This repository is modified from [https://github.com/ahmetumutdurmus/zaremba](https://github.com/ahmetumutdurmus/zaremba)

 # Recurrent Neural Network Regularization by Zaremba et al. (2014).
 This repository contains the replication of "Recurrent Neural Network Regularization" by Zaremba et al. (2014).